2023 Dodge Challenger

 Unfortunately, the rubber material is more like old vinyl than premium plastic, and the rear visibility is poor.
 Challenger’s wide front seats are comfortable to sail, but even optional seats, which supporters have added, don’t hug their passengers as Camaros or Mustangs do.

-The Dodge pony car has an extra seven cubic feet of cargo space in the trunk versus the Camaro.
+The Dodge pony car has seven cubic feet of cargo space in the trunk versus the Camaro.

 Infotainment and Connectivity